|

 .SH [heading-text]

 Set heading-text as a section heading.
-Given no argument,
+If no argument is

-SH plants a one-line input trap; text on the next line
+given, a one-line input trap is planted; text on the next

-the font specified by the string HF), and, on typesetters,
+by the string HF), and, on typesetting devices, slightly

-slightly larger than the base type size.
-If the heading
+larger than the base type size.
+If the heading font \*[HF]

-font \*[HF] is bold, use of an italic style in heading-text
+is bold, use of an italic style in heading-text is mapped

-is mapped to the bold-italic style if available in the font
+to the bold-italic style if available in the font family.

-family.
-The inset level is reset to 1; see subsection
+The inset level is reset to 1, setting the left margin to

 The content of heading-text and ordering of sections